 - Operating System

 Every browser supports push notifications in its own way.
 For example, Chrome allows rich notifications, regardless of device.
 But Safari only supports standard notifications.
-When you segment subscribers by browser, you need to pay attention to the notifications specifics of each browser.
+When you segment subscribers by browser, you need to pay attention to the specifics of the notification of each browser.

 Segmentation by region (country or city) is useful when news or business pertains to a particular locale.

 To reach mobile and desktop users separately, use segmentation by OS.
 Note that push notifications appear differently for different desktop OSs.